-This inaugural episode features Siew Yian, a former Singtel employee who found her calling in humanitarian work, leading her to set up The Good Exchange (thegoodexchange.org), an organisation that connects people who share the same mission, to serve humanity, to help people.
+This inaugural episode of Bridging Stories features Siew Yian, a former Singtel employee who found her calling in humanitarian work, leading her to set up The Good Exchange (thegoodexchange.org), an organisation that connects people who share the same mission: to serve humanity, to help people and community.
 Their projects currently span across Cambodia, Indonesia, Nepal and Singapore.

 In this interview, Siew Yian shares her thoughts about connecting people, user empathy, needs-matching and mobilising people in a community.
 She answers the following questions:

 - Let’s talk about connecting people.
 You’re a really big fan of it – why so?
 And how did you discover its value?

 - We often hear of the term “user empathy” and this is also very relevant in your line of work.
 Why this is so important?

 - Why it is important to be specific about what a person really needs?
 Could you share with us about a time where things didn’t really go as planned?